trungk18/trungk18.github.io/_posts/2019-05-12-typescript-function-callback-type.md

 tags: typescript
 ---

 TL;DR To define the function callback type.
-You could.
+You could declare interface that has a call signature.
+Or define a new type.

 ```javascript
 interface Greeter {